Building Robust & Inclusive Democracy

 When does the program end?

-The program ends at the beginning of December, at which point Civic Semester students travel home to complete any remaining coursework and enjoy an extended winter break.
+The program ends in late November or the beginning of December, at which point Civic Semester students travel home to complete any remaining coursework and enjoy an extended winter break.
 They do not return to the Tufts campus until spring semester move in.

 Where can I go?

-For fall 2024, we are offering Civic Semester programs in two exciting locations: Urubamba, Peru and Chiang Mai, Thailand.
+For fall 2025, we are again offering Civic Semester programs in Urubamba, Peru and Chiang Mai, Thailand.

 Where will I live?